 The examples that follow give a flavour of the many ways we seek to embed British Values throughout the academy.
 They should therefore be seen as an indication of our approach rather than an exhaustive list.

-Democracy – Democracy is common within the school where the promotion of democratic processes, fostering the concept and application of freedom of speech and group action to address needs and concerns, are heard through our Student Leadership Team, Student Council, Sixth Form Leadership Team, Sports Captains, Student Voice and Prefects.
+Democracy – Democracy is common within the school where the promotion of democratic processes, fostering the concept and application of freedom of speech and group action to address needs and concerns, are heard through our Student Leadership Team, Student Council, Sports Captains, Student Voice and Prefects.
 Also, key to this is the concept of holding others to account, including those in positions of authority and influence.

-importance.
+Student Council is a fantastic opportunity for ORA students to have their say on topics of importance.
 The initiative enables student’s perspectives to be heard and agreed actions to be taken to improve learning, policies, programs and principles.
-At ORA, we are privileged to have a Student Leadership Team that each focus on one of five key areas including Community, Environment, Equality and Diversity, Safeguarding and Wellbeing and Teaching and Learning.
-Each area is lead by a dedicated member of Teaching staff coupled with Sixth Form and Year 11 Student Council leads.
+At ORA, we are privileged to have a Student Leadership Team that each focus on one of five key areas including Community, Social Media, Environment, Equality and Diversity, Wellbeing and Teaching and Learning.
+Each area is led by a one of our dedicated Sixth Form Leaders.
 Democracy is promoted through the Student Leadership Team selection process, where pupils are voted into positions on the Student Leadership Team based on their personal pitches, and individual qualities.
-ORA is proud to have 3 pupils on the OAT Regional Student Council panel, and a further 2 students having been voted in as Vice Chairman and Secretary at a National level.

 Our school behaviour policy also involves rewards, with students able to gain positive merit points for exemplary work, effort and improvement in subjects and enrichment activities.